 - Encourage donors and supporters to complete an advocacy action

 While digital communication is an excellent way to engage donors, nothing beats personal interaction.
-Other than making phone calls, hosting events is a good way to interact with your donors in person.
+Besides making phone calls, hosting events is a good way to interact with your donors.

-Hosting events helps in fundraising and has several other benefits such as:
+Hosting events helps in fundraising efforts and has several other benefits such as:

 - Establishing a better rapport with donors: face-to-face interactions helps your organization build personal relationships with your donors and keeps them invested in your organization.

-- Making donors feel appreciated: hosting exclusive events for your donors will make them feel special, appreciated and recognized, which encourages them to contribute more to your organization.
+- Making donors feel appreciated: hosting exclusive events according to your donor preferences will make them feel special, appreciated and recognized, which encourages them to contribute more or give recurring donations to your organization.

-- It’s fun: be it a luncheon, black-tie, a silent auction or a concert, event are fun.
+- It’s fun: be it a luncheon, black-tie, a silent auction, or a concert, events are fun.
 When your donors have a good experience with your organization, they’ll think positively about you and will indeed boost engagement.